-Closing Costs: About three days before closing, you’ll receive your Closing Disclosure, which will list your closing costs.
-Typically these equal about 3% of your loan amount and can be paid through a wire transaction or cashier’s check.
+Closing Costs: About 3 days before closing, you’ll receive your Closing Disclosure, which will list your closing costs.
+Typically, these equal 2-4% of your loan amount and can be paid through a wire transaction or cashier’s check.

-To estimate your closing costs earlier, use our Closing Costs Calculator.
+To estimate your closing costs in advance, use our Closing Costs Calculator.

 You’ll review and sign many documents, so take your time and read through everything.
+If you choose the Hybrid eClosing option, you’ll have an opportunity to review the documents prior to meeting with your settlement agent.
 Feel free to ask questions when you have them.
 Some of the documents you’ll sign include:

 - Closing Disclosure.
 An itemized list of your final credits and charges, based on the terms of your contract.